 Observations: Satellite data and reanalysis.

-Funding: NASA, NSF
+Funding: NASA, DOE

 Improved forecasts of future climate change